roioteromorales/java_algorithms/README.md

 # Algorithms

 **Search.java** includes implementations of:
-- **linear search -** an inefficient (stupid search) algorithm that simply iterates from beginning to end until the element is found.
 - **binary search (recursive) -** an algorithm that recursively divides the search in half until the element is found.
 - **binary search (non-recursive) -** an algorithm that searches an array by continuing to narrow the search boundaries by half until the element is found.
+- **parallel search -** the linear search algorithm split into chunks run on multiple threads.

 **Sort.java** includes implementations of:
 - **bubble sort -** a comparison-based algorithm that iteratively swaps pairs of elements until the array is sorted.